alanchelmickjr/myriad-tools/README.md

 As always, use ethically and responsibly please, it keeps the government from making us track everything you do.
 In the Builder/Pro version you can drag and drop these tools with no code.

-## During this BETA testing phase while we build the tools this will be free to test.
-I will be refining these tools all week
+## During this BETA testing phase while we build the tools be free to test.
+This tool is functioning and API Key will required soon.

 ## Look Inside! 🕵️‍♀️